EStoll58/R2000-Library/README.txt

 command.*******();    // This class houses all the classes that send Http commands to the R2000, options are listed below

         command.startstream();          // This program will start the data stream on the handle and socket that was earlier specified

         command.stopstream();           // This program will stop the data stream that was started on the handle and socket

         command.watchdog();             // This is a mandatory program to keep the handle from closing.
 Handle will automatically close in 60 seconds if watchdog isnt refreshed at least every 60 seconds.

         command.handlerelease();        // This program terminates the handle (This should be used if the watchdog is turned off)

         command.setparameters();        // This program sends all the parameters to the R2000 that were stored into Config.txt

+        command.setscanoutputconfig();  // This program sets data configuration on set handle

-        command.getparameters();    // This program retrieves all current settings stored on the R2000
+        command.getparameters();        // This program retrieves all current parameters stored on the R2000

+        command.getscanoutputconfig();  // This program retrireves all current scan output settings on handle

         command.factoryreset();         // This program restores the R2000 to factory settings

 data.*******();       // This class houses all the classes that handles the data